-If a complainant receives an LEA decision on a matter within the scope of the UCP and believes it is incorrect as a matter of fact or law, they have 15 days to file a written appeal to the CDE.
+If a complainant receives an LEA decision on a matter within the scope of the UCP and believes it is incorrect as a matter of fact or law, they have 15 calendar days to file a written appeal to the CDE.
 In their appeal, they must specify the reason for the appeal and whether the LEA's facts are incorrect and/or the law is misapplied.
 The appeal packet must contain a copy of the original complaint to the LEA and a copy of the LEA's decision.

 For complaint and appeal processing information relating to the programs listed below, click the following links:

 - American Indian Education Centers and American Indian Early Childhood Education Program Assessments